 Figure 1. a.
 Model predictions on harvest rate attractors (solid curves) and repeller (dotted line) as a function of cost/benefit times ln(MSY).
 A pitchfork bifurcation occurs with a critical point at . b.
 Economic phase diagram of resource recruitment (or harvest) versus stock.
 The thick solid curve represents the natural growth or recruitment curve of the stock as a function of stock.
 The recruitment is the MSY at SMSY, and is 0 at either 0 or stock carrying capacity (SMAX).
 The economically optimal equilibrium, accounting for cost, is to maintain the stock that yields the optimal economic yield (OEY) (horizontal dotted line).
 This can be achieved by adopting a constant harvest rate, or harvest per stock unit (slopes of linear paths), that is either high (F*+) or low (F*-).
 These rates result in either a low (SF*+) or high (SF*-) stable stock.

-model hypothesi To test this hypothesis, we use the RAM Legacy database, which contains data on 217 global fisheries with MSY and FMSY estimates in multiple years between 1961-200919.
+Our model generates an unintuitive hypothesis: the ecologically most desirable (high MSY) and economically least desirable (high ) fisheries, which are economically rather than ecologically constrained, should be path-dependent.
+To test this hypothesis, we use the RAM Legacy database, which contains data on 217 global fisheries with MSY and FMSY estimates in multiple years between 1961-200919.
 These can be considered closely managed fisheries by virtue of their data availability, and thus satisfy our model’s assumption of resource excludability.
 We combine these fisheries data with additional country-level data on economic costs (variable cost + subsidy) and benefits (landing value) for 1990-200020 (see Methods).
 We use the state of the first reported harvest rate of each fishery (the binary of whether Finit>FMSY) as the initial condition that determines the expected path.
 52 fisheries initially harvested above FMSY, while 165 began below FMSY.
 We wish to explain the distribution in the temporal means of the harvest rates log2(F/FMSY), excluding the first reported year.
 The mean of log2(F/FMSY) is -0.511 (std=1.54).
-The data distributions are summarized in , and can be accessed in the Supplementary dataset.
+The data distributions are summarized in Figure 3 of Methods, and can be accessed in the Supplementary dataset.